felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ![ST-CNN architecture](/assets/kaggle-right-whale/st_cnn.png)

-I was particularly confident that ST-CNN would work well because it achieved **start-of-the-art performance on the CUB-200-2011 bird classification** dataset with multiple localizers.
+I was particularly confident that ST-CNN would work well because it achieved **start-of-the-art performance on the CUB-200-2011 bird classification** dataset using multiple localizers.
 (Arguably bird classification is much less fine grained than whale recognition. e.g. colors of birds of different species vary a lot, but not for whales)

 ![ST-CNN localizer results](/assets/kaggle-right-whale/st_cnn_birds.png)

 The first ST-CNN model was trained with 512x512 images and unfortunately, it was making **random transformation**, e.g. zooming in waves instead of the whale head.
-Note that this echoed the result of the saliency map from section 4.1.
-I believed my explanation before applied here as well -- the whale labels did not provide a strong enough training signal.
+While I could not eliminate if this was due to a bug in my implementation, this echoed the result of the saliency map from section 4.1.
+I believed my explanation before applied here as well -- the whale labels alone did not provide a strong enough training signal.

 So in my next attempt, I tried to **supervise the localization net by adding a crude error term to the objective function** -- the MSE of the predicted affine transformation matrix and the actual matrix generated by the bonnet and blowhead annotation.
 Unfortunately, I was not able to compile this network with Theano.

-So it remained an open question for me -- **Can localization network of ST-CNN can be trained in a supervised manner?
+So it remained an open question for me -- **Can localization network of ST-CNN be trained in a supervised manner?
 Will semi-supervised training further improve the performance of ST-CNN or not.**

-One approach I did not try is 1) **pre-train localization network** to learn the affine transformation that would align the image to the whale's blowhead and bonnet, 2) follow normal procedure to train the whole ST-CNN.
+One approach I did not try was 1) **pre-train localization network** to learn the affine transformation that would align the image to the whale's blowhead and bonnet, 2) follow normal procedure to train the whole ST-CNN.
 Perhaps in the 2nd stage, the learning rate must be reduced to prevent the localizer from drifting away from whale head.
 It might also be a good idea to pretrain the classification part as well to prevent the need of manually adjusting the learning rate altogether.
 This is something I would have attempted if I had more time.

 *I am particularly interested in understanding how ST-CNN should be applied to this dataset.
 Please contact me if you have any suggestions.*